 “Hold still.”
 I grab him by his hair to immobilize his head.
 “I’m doing you a favor,” I growl.
 “This will staunch the bleeding.
 You need to see or else what’s the point?”
 Harold stops bucking.
 Foam-like saliva covers the ball, sliding down his chin like a child’s bubble-bath beard.

-I walk over to the flat screen T.V. and DVD player, brought down and set up, for special occasions like this.
+I walk over to the flat screen T.V. and DVD player, brought down and set up just for special occasions like this.
 Putting in the DVD, I press play.
-The device is programmed to play the recording on a loop.
+The device is programmed to play the DVD in a loop.

 “Enjoy the show, Harold.
 I’ll be back for more fun later.”
 Whistling my favorite tune, I turn off the light.
-It’s a game I like to play, finding my way out of the darkness of Harold’s personal hell, and back into the light from above.
+It’s a fun game I play, finding my way out of the darkness of Harold’s personal hell, and into the light from above.